 - Differential pressure (breathability) at a later date

 - Technical University of Kenya http://tukenya.ac.ke/ Mission is to provide technological education and training and to contribute towards the advancement of society through research and innovation

-Samples from all AAN projects to be sent in July to Dr Edison Omollo Oduor, TUK Faculty of Fashion, Clothing and Textiles for the following:
+Samples from all AAN projects are to be sent in July to Dr. Edison Omollo Oduor, TUK Faculty of Fashion, Clothing, and Textiles for the following:

 - Determination of the technical parameters of the fabrics used in making facemasks using ‘AAN’ Guidelines & Recommendations – weave type, thread density, warp and weft count.

 - Analysis and advice on engineering advancements